How AI Can Improve Your Life in 2026: Part 16 – Get AI to Explain Complex Topics Simply

 Getting Started This Week

-Day 2-3: Try the “summary then expand” approach.
-Start with a two-sentence overview, then ask follow-up questions on the parts that interest you.
+Day 2 and 3.
+Try the “summary then expand” approach.
+Start with a two sentence overview, then ask follow up questions on the parts that interest you.

-Day 4-5: Use AI to understand something practical: a news story, a financial concept, or a health topic.
+Day 4 and 5.
+Use AI to understand something practical.
+A news story, a financial concept, or a health topic.
 Notice how much faster you learn when explanations match your level.

-Day 6-7: Experiment with different prompts.
-Try asking for analogies, try specifying “no jargon,” try requesting step-by-step breakdowns.
+Day 6 and 7.
+Experiment with different prompts.
+Try asking for analogies, try specifying “no jargon,” try requesting step by step breakdowns.
 Find what works best for how your brain learns.

 The goal isn’t to replace deep study.
 It’s to remove the barriers that stop you from even starting.
 Once you understand the basics, you can go deeper with traditional resources if you want.